vaykaushik/vaykaushik/README.md

 - 👋 Hi, I’m @vaykaushik
-- 👀 I’m interested in improving my Javascript and React skills to build interesting looking front-end applications.
+- 👀 Currently, I am on a quest to improve my Javascript and React skills to build interesting looking front-end applications.
       Long-term, I want to be able to create applications on React Native for android devices.
 But so far, I have been practicing mostly vanilla Javascript with a little bit of React.
 - 🌱 I’m currently learning Javascript & React as well as a whole host of other adhoc technologies.
 There are simply too many to list here haha